 Graphing calculator and notepad on top of a pile of dollar bills

-9. Implement of High-Quality Repairs and Improvements
+9. Implement High-Quality Repairs and Improvements

 Investing in durable materials and professional repairs is essential for maintaining property integrity and minimizing future damages.
 You should prioritize quality when making repairs or enhancements to rental properties, ensuring that work is done to industry standards and using materials that can withstand wear and tear.